by Monica Lynne

 in magazines and periodicals.
 He has published four books with the last one being a

 novel – Papi’s Lover, a crime-drama love story.
-Visit BarriereMendez.com to learn more about this controversial, creative and talented writer.
+Visit BarriereMendez.com to learn more about this versatile, controversial, and creative writer.

 Featured artist: Lynne Fischer